openENTRANCE/Model-linkage-Legacy/Model/README.md

 ## Dictionary of models

-All information considered should be added [here](https://github.com/openENTRANCE/Model-linkage/blob/Model/Model_Suite.yml).
+All information to be considered should be added [here](https://github.com/openENTRANCE/Model-linkage/blob/Model/Model_Suite.yml).

 The model suite: